SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::disable;          // Pin not in use
-logic::in::feedback;         // Connect output of even logic block in this pair or the sequencer if in use, to this input logic::in::link;             // Connect output of logic block n+1 to this input, or block 0 for the last block. logic::in::event_a;          // Connect input to event a (preferred) logic::in::event_0;          // Connect input to event a logic::in::event_b;          // Connect input to event b (preferred) logic::in::event_1;          // Connect input to event b logic::in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode logic::in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on logic::in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off
+logic::in::feedback;         // Connect output of even logic block in this pair or the sequencer if in use, to this input logic::in::link;             // Connect output of logic block n+1 to this input, or block 0 for the last block. logic::in::event_a;          // Connect input to event a logic::in::event_0;          // Deprecated, syn. event a logic::in::event_b;          // Connect input to event 0 logic::in::event_1;          // Deprecated, syn. event b logic::in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode logic::in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on logic::in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off